Hydrostatics: Pressure & Manometry

 Note

-Pressure Head (hh): The height of a column of fluid that would produce the given pressure.
+The equivalent height of a column of fluid that would produce a given pressure.
+It is a common alternative way of expressing static pressure in fluid mechanics and hydraulics.

 h=Pγh = \frac{P}{\gamma}